-Let us now briefly explain why Theorem \ref{thm:Lojasiewicz-Simon_gradient_inequality_Hilbert_space} is so useful in applications to questions of global existence and convergence of a \emph{strong solution}, that is, $u \in C([0,T); \sX)$ with time derivative $\dot{u} \in C((0,T); \sH)$ (for $T\in (0,\infty]$), to the Cauchy problem for the gradient system
+In this Appendix, we briefly explain why Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality2} is so useful in applications to questions of global existence and convergence of a \emph{strong solution}, that is, $u \in C([0,T); \sX)$ with time derivative $\dot{u} \in C((0,T); \sH)$ (for $T\in (0,\infty]$), to the Cauchy problem for the gradient system

-The importance of a geometric version of Theorem \ref{thm:Lojasiewicz-Simon_gradient_inequality_Hilbert_space} to a more specific setting in geometric analysis was famously pioneered by Simon in \cite{Simon_1983}, generalizing a result of {\L}ojasiewicz for gradient flows in Euclidean spaces \cite{Lojasiewicz_1984}.
+The importance of a geometric version of Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality2} to a more specific setting in geometric analysis was famously pioneered by Simon in \cite{Simon_1983}, generalizing a result of {\L}ojasiewicz for gradient flows in Euclidean spaces \cite{Lojasiewicz_1984}.